Biography of Bernice L. Fox

 Bernice was born on February 19, 1911, in Ashland, Kentucky.
 She was the only child of Elbert Munsey and Myrtle L. Fox.
 Her father died in 1934.
 She attended school in Ashland, where she studied Latin and earned a medal which she displayed proudly in her home throughout her life.
 This medal is now on display in the Capron Classics Room at Monmouth College.
 In 1932 Fox graduated magna cum laude from Kentucky Wesleyan College, a private Methodist college in Owensboro, Kentucky and then earned a master’s degree in English from the University of Kentucky in 1934.

-Fox left OSU at the end of that academic year and spent the next eight years completely divorced from acadeic work.
-Among other things, she served as a weather observer at the Columbus airport, as a copywriter for an advertizing agency, and as an assistant to a CPA.
+Fox left OSU at the end of that academic year and spent the next eight years completely divorced from academic work.
+Among other things, she served as a weather observer at the Columbus airport, as a copywriter for an advertising agency, and as an assistant to a CPA.
 She enjoyed these various jobs, but her real love was for teaching.

 Several years later, faculty at the Department of Classics at Loyola University told Fox that if she could satisfy their one-year residency requirement they would promise that they would send her back to Monmouth with a Ph.D.
 Unfortunately, her personal circumstances and obligations made it impossible for Fox to take a leave of absence from Monmouth for that purpose.

 At Monmouth she eventually began teaching courses in Latin as well as English and gradually transitioned entirely to the Classics Department, where she taught all levels of Latin and developed very popular courses in Word Elements and Classical Mythology for which she wrote her own, privately published, textbooks.
 After the retirement of Prof. Harold Ralston in 1970, she was named chair of the Monmouth Classics department and also began teaching Greek, usually as an overload.
 In 1977 she was promoted to full professor.
 She retired from Monmouth College in 1981.
-Fox never married and lived for many years in Monmouth with her widowed mother, who died in 1978, and with Lucy Winters, whom she referred to as her “cousin.”
+Although she had at least one serious marriage proposal while she was living in Monmouth, Fox never married, in part, she said, because she had had a hysterectomy, She lived for many years in Monmouth with her widowed mother, who died in 1978, and with Lucille D. (“Lucy”) Winters, whom Fox always referred to as her “cousin” (a term commonly used in her day to indicate that they were not related but just friends).
+An Illinois native, Lucy was a World War II Marine Corps veteran and for many years worked for the Illinois Extension Service in Monmouth.
+She had been married and had a daughter.
+Lucy died in 1992.

 In recognition of her many years of dedication to the Classics, the college in 1985 established both a Classics Writing Contest for high school students and an annual Classics Lecture series in her honor and in 1991 the college awarded her an honorary degree of Doctor of Humane Letters.
 In 1992 the college published Foxfestschrift, a collection of essays by her colleagues and former students in honor of her 80th birthday.
 She died in 2003.